DoubleSha/BitcoinSwift/README.md

 BitcoinSwift
 ============

-A library for working with Bitcoin for iOS and OSX.
+BitcoinSwift is an implementation of the Bitcoin protocol written (almost) entirely in swift.

 Mailing list: https://groups.google.com/forum/#!forum/bitcoinswift

 IRC (freenode): #bitcoinswift

-BitcoinSwift is an implementation of the Bitcoin protocol written (almost) entirely in swift.

 It is a framework that can be linked into any iOS or OSX project.
 The code is modular, well-documented and very well-tested.
 I expect all pull requests to include unit tests.
 We don't take shortcuts around here.